jonmarty/FlyBrainLab-OOD/README.md

 Now, put the name of your login node in the line under `[slurm-master]` and, in seperate lines, put the names of your gpu nodes under `[slurm-node]`.

-Now, make sure all of your nodes (login and gpu) have a common ssh private key file that can be used to access them. (for amazon, see TODO, for a private setup, see TODO) As well as a common username (which corresponds to a user with sudo privileges).
+Now, make sure all of your nodes (login and gpu) have a common ssh private key file that can be used to access them. (for amazon, see "Setting up nodes on Amazon AWS" in the Appendix, for a private setup, see "Setting up nodes on physical servers" in the Appendix) As well as a common username (which corresponds to a user with sudo privileges).

 Now, under `[all:vars]`, specify